HNLMS Pelikaan (A804): Design and description

 Pelikaan is a logistic support vessel of the Royal Netherlands Navy designed for use in the Netherlands Antilles and the Caribbean Sea and to provide sealift for the Netherlands Marine Corps.
+She is based on the Damen LSV 6513.
 Naval ships in the Caribbean perform a series of policing tasks involving drug smuggling and fisheries protection, along with providing search-and-rescue and disaster and humanitarian relief.
 The vessel measures 65.4 m long with a beam of 13.25 m and a draught of 3 m.
 The vessel has a displacement of 1400 t and 1700 t at full load.
 (Note: Marineschepen has the maximum displacement at 1150 t.)
 The ship is powered by two Caterpillar 3516 BTA diesel engines creating 4000 bhp turning two fixed-pitch propellers with a maximum speed of 14.5 kn.

 The ship is armed with two single-mounted 12.7 mm machine guns.
 Pelikaan has a large cargo area located on the main deck.
 The area, serviced by a large electro-hydraulic deck crane forward, can be used for amphibious operations, with space for six rigid inflatable boats, four trucks and support equipment.
 The ship can support up to 77 personnel, including 15 crew with space for 62 marines.
 (Note: Wertheim has the ship with a complement of 14 with space for 57 additional troops.
 Saunders has Pelikaan crewed by 14 including two officers with space for 60 additional troops.)
 Pelikaan is capable of transporting 70000 L of water and creating an additional 6000 L per day.